Harniver/hierarchical-collection/README.md

 ## Execution

-In order to execute the simulations, type one of the following commands in a terminal:
+In order to execute the simulations, type the following command in a terminal:
 ```
 > ./make.sh run -O batch        # batch simulation only
 > ./make.sh gui run -O graphic  # graphical simulation only